awandahl/duckdb_openalex/README.md

 ````

-Create a table for funders
+Create a table for funders (not yet exhaustive)

 ````
 CREATE TABLE funders AS